Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 1. Cancer Surgeries on Stomach (Gastric Cancer Surgery)

-Stomach (gastric) cancer often requires surgical intervention to remove the tumor and affected parts of the stomach.
-Laparoscopic gastric cancer surgery involves precise removal of cancerous tissues with minimal disruption to surrounding organs.
+Stomach (gastric) cancer often requires surgery to remove tumors and affected portions of the stomach.

 • Laparoscopic gastrectomy (partial or total)